MarcoParola/oral_segmentation/README.md

 ### Test single network
-The test is able to recover any train version thanks to the saved checkpoints.
-The checkpoint have to be plased into the folder logs\oral.
+The test can recover any train version thanks to the saved checkpoints.
+The checkpoints have to be placed into `./logs/oral/`.

+Pretrained weights can be downloaded [here](https://drive.google.com/file/d/1jRZuxER9ESNEsWZJdqha3k57fhvPYwv7/view?usp=drive_link) both for testing and ensemble experiments.
+Unzip and copy the checkpoint folders in `./logs/oral/`.

 ```
-python test.py checkpoints.version={networkName}
+python test.py checkpoints.version={version number/network_name}
 ```
-Network name possibitily are:
+Network name options are:
 ```
 Binary train:
 - fcn_bin